 About this blog

 I chaired the CIHR Advisory Committee on Access to Research Ouputs (ACARO) when it was created in 2006.
-I’ve also served (2005-2008) as a member of the Executive Committee of Project Open Source|Open Access at the University of Toronto, see: open.utoronto.ca/
+I’ve also served (2005-2008) as a member of the Executive Committee of Project Open Source|Open Access at the University of Toronto.
+For information about OA at the U of T, see: open.utoronto.ca/

 I also have a page of notes (since 27 October 2007, no longer being updated), entitled: “Research ethics: Internet-based research.
 Part 2: Publication of research done on-line”, ca916.tripod.com/index-4.html